brianbirrell/ai-cli/README.md

 base_url = "http://localhost:11434/v1"
 api_key = "your-api-key-here"
-default_prompt = "You are a helpful assistant."
+default_prompt = "You are a helpful assistant." temperature = 0.7  # Optional: omit to use LLM's default temperature
 ```

 Command-line arguments will override config file values.